 Every year reunions of the Pierce graduating classes have been organized to celebrate the completion of 10, 20, 30, 40, 50 and 60 years since their commencement.

 The year 2019 marks a new concept for Pierce College in celebration of its graduates and alumni community going forward.
 It will involve a single event celebrating all previous graduating classes of years ending in “9”.
-This will include alumni from ’49, ’59, ’69, ’79, ’89,’ 99, ’09, and 2019.
+This will include alumni from ’49, ’59, ’69, ’79, ’89,’ 99, ’09.
+For the first time the 2019 class alumni will be invited to participate and will also be acting as event co-hosts.

-We will be rolling out more details to keep you posted on this exciting event, so stay tuned!
+We will be rolling out more details, so stay tuned!

 For now, we are seeking volunteers from all these years to act as representative of their class.